Nanolx/NanoDroid/doc/DeodexServices.md

 Here you can find instructions on how to manually deodex `services.jar` as preparation for Signature Spoofing support.

-If you want to check beforehand (or afterwards), if your ROM supports Signature Spoofing, use this [tool](https://f-droid.org/de/packages/lanchon.sigspoof.checker/).
+If you want to check beforehand (or afterwards) if your ROM supports Signature Spoofing, use this [tool](https://f-droid.org/de/packages/lanchon.sigspoof.checker/).

 ## Pre-Check

-If your `/system/framework/services.jar` file contains the file `classes.dex`, you can skip deodexing and start patching right-away, else following these instructions.
+If your `/system/framework/services.jar` file contains the file `classes.dex`, you can skip deodexing and start patching right-away.
+Else follow these instructions.

 ## Android 9.0 Pie